A Formal Separation Between Strategic and Nonstrategic Behavior: Discussion and Future Work

 \section{Discussion and Future Work}

-In this work, we proposed \elementary{} behavioral models and their finite aggregations as mathematical characterizations of classes of nonstrategic decision rules.
-These classes are constructively defined, in the sense that membership of a rule is verified by demonstrating how to represent the rule in a specific form---as a function of the output of a non-smuggling potential map---rather than by proving that it cannot be represented as a response to probabilistic beliefs.
+In this work, we proposed elementary behavioral models (and their convex combinations) as mathematical characterizations of classes of nonstrategic decision rules.
+These classes are constructively defined, in the sense that membership of a rule is verified by demonstrating how to represent the rule in a specific form---as a function of the output of a non-encoding potential map---rather than by proving that it cannot be represented as a response to probabilistic beliefs.
+Indeed, many apparently nonstrategic rules \emph{can} be represented as responses to probabilistic beliefs; what is crucial to our notion of nonstrategic behavior is that they \emph{need not} be.

+How to formally define nonstrategic behavior is a very tricky question, and we do not commit to a complete characterization.
+Instead, we define two notions.
+First, strongly nonstrategic models are those that do not meet even the minimal requirements of dominance responsiveness and other responsiveness.
+We claim that any reasonable definition of strategic behavior must imply both of these requirements, and hence any model that fails either requirement is unambiguously (``strongly'') nonstrategic.
+Second, weakly nonstrategic classes of models are those that do not include any of our example notions of strategic models.
+In the previous section, we describe some models classes that are weakly nonstrategic even though some of their members are minimally strategic.
+A more complete characterization of nonstrategic behavior that classifies these ``in-between'' model classes is an important direction for future work.